AnuragPathakTDL/infra-local/README.md

 # PocketLOL Microservices

-This workspace contains the PocketLOL API Gateway together with the Auth and User services.
-The stack now ships with a shared Docker Compose workflow so you can run the full slice locally with one command.
+This workspace contains the complete PocketLOL microservices stack including the API Gateway, Auth Service, User Service, Content Service, Engagement Service, Search Service, Streaming Service, and Upload Service.
+The stack ships with a unified Docker Compose workflow so you can run the full architecture locally with one command.

 ## Prerequisites